Authon, Alpes-de-Haute-Provence: Taxation

 The Regional part of the Residential tax is not applicable.

 In 2010 Business tax was replaced by the property contribution of enterprises (CFE) on the rental value of the property and the value added contribution of the business sector (CAVE) (both forming the territorial economic contribution (CET) which is a local tax introduced by the Finance Act 2010).

 Population and society

 As with many communes in the department Authon has had a rural exodus.
 The commune has steadily lost population since 1765 although its population doubled between 1982 and 2007.
+The inhabitants of the commune are known as Authoniers or Authonières in French.

 Population

 After the crises of the 14th and 15th centuries and a long period of growth until the beginning of the 19th century, there was a period of "slack" where the population remained stable at a high level.
 This period lasted from 1806 to 1846.
 The rural exodus then caused long term population loss.
 In 1901 the town recorded the loss of more than half its population since 1800.
 The outwards movement of population continued until 1980.
 Since then the population has increased to over 60 people, 15% of its historical peak.

 Authon has an area of 4,016 hectares and a population of 45 and is ranked in the following table: